lolpack/type_coverage_py/README.md

 This methodology ensures an accurate and detailed analysis of type coverage for popular Python packages, taking into account the presence of type stub files (`.pyi`) which are prioritized over implementation files (`.py`) for the same functions.

+### Pyright Stats Integration
+- **Pyright Analysis:** The script can optionally run Pyright to gather additional type information statistics for each package.
+- **Stats Structure:** Pyright stats include counts of known, ambiguous, and unknown types for each package.
+- **Integration:** These stats are merged into the package report under a new object called `pyright

 ## Usage